CRAIG L. BONSIGNORE

 Software and Systems

-Extensive experience with a wide variety of engineering and technical applications, including Abaqus, SolidWorks, JMP Statistics, OsiriX, Mathcad, Autocad, OpenSCAD, Noesis Optimus, Hypermesh.
-Expertise in Python and C programming, GitHub, LaTeX, Eclipse IDE, Atlassian JIRA, Atlassian Confluence, Apache, WordPress, Bootstrap, Discourse, Eclipse Business Intelligence Reporting (BIRT), Pentaho Data Integration, SQL, Workfront (AtTask) Enterprise Work Management, Amazon Web Services, Digital Ocean VPS, Objective-C for iOS development, KiCAD, Arduino IDE, Atmel Studio, Keil uVision, Datafari/Manifold/Solr enterprise search.
+Extensive experience with a wide variety of engineering and technical applications, including Abaqus, SolidWorks, R Studio, ImageJ, Weka Segmentation, JMP Statistics, OsiriX, Mathcad, Autocad, OpenSCAD, Noesis Optimus, Hypermesh.
+Expertise in Python and C programming, GitHub, LaTeX, Eclipse IDE, Atlassian JIRA, Atlassian Confluence, Apache, WordPress, Bootstrap, Discourse, Eclipse Business Intelligence Reporting (BIRT), Pentaho Data Integration, SQL, Workfront (AtTask) Enterprise Work Management, Amazon Web Services, Digital Ocean VPS, Objective-C and Swift for iOS development, Amazon Alexa development, KiCAD, Arduino IDE, Atmel Studio, Keil uVision, Datafari/Manifold/Solr enterprise search.
 Systems administration for Google Apps, and native and virtualized Windows, Mac OS and Linux environments.

 - Extensive design experience with 316L stainless steel and Nickel Titanium alloys including superelastic and shape memory Nitinol.